-Syllabus: A 12 month period of relevant laboratory practice must be undertaken by the student in an
+Syllabus: A 12 month period of relevant laboratory practice must be undertaken by the student in an approved work integrated learning environment.
+During this time the student must demonstrate skills to solve problems by innovation in the relevant industry.

 FIPR 201 - FOOD TECHNOLOGY INDUSTRY PRACTICE II